 Application Process and Documents

 Prior to filing an application with the Fairfax County Department of Planning and Development, Community Revitalization Section; applicants should review the ordinance eligibility criteria.
 Contact DPD's Community Revitalization Section for assistance in determining eligibility at 703-324-9300.
-A summary of the application process can be seen in the adjacent chart.
-For a more detailed description of the application requirements and process please read this document: EIP Requirements and Procedures.
+A summary of the application process can be seen in the adjacent chart (click to enlarge).
+For a detailed description of the application requirements and process, please read the EIP Requirements and Procedures.